Typescript nullable type with examples

 }

-This function accepts strings only, null, undefined, and empty are not allowed.
+This function only accepts strings; null, undefined, and empty values are not permitted.

 printName("Franck"); // valid